HOLMS-lib/HOLMS/README.md

   REWRITE_TAC[NOT_INSERT_EMPTY; FINITE_SING; IN_SING] THEN MESON_TAC[]);;
 ```

-## Completeness theorems
+## Completeness Theorems
-We first sketch the idea behind the demonstration and, then, we will presnt a three-steps proof.
+We first sketch the idea behind the demonstration and, then, we will present a three-step proof.

 ### The Idea behind the Proof